-Just as we trust business consultants who wear business attire, and contractors with a well worn pair of construction boots, consumers expect your business to have appropriate trade dress.
+Just as we trust business consultants who wear business attire and contractors with a well-worn pair of construction boots, consumers expect your business to have an appropriate trade dress.

 While a logo alone won’t guarantee the success of a company (your products and services have to meet expectations as well), the impact your logo has on your overall business success is astounding:

-- Consumers are more apt to do business with companies that have a logo which speaks to their service line (trust and tech for IT companies; warmth and compassion for insurance companies, quality and dependability for home appliances).
+- Consumers are more apt to do business with companies that have a logo that speaks to their service line (trust and tech for IT companies; warmth and compassion for insurance companies, quality, and dependability for home appliances).

 - Well designed logos drive consumer brand commitment (and thus improve company revenues and profits)